 Watch Bill Brett, Kevin Cullen, Sen. Linda Dorcena Forry, Joyce Linehan, James Brett, Father Jack Ahern, and Barbara Lynch celebrate and examine what it means (and meant) to be Boston Irish.

 Beginning Dec.
-31, 2014 through mid-March 2015, we will renovate our main galleries.
+31, 2014 through the end of March 2015, we will renovate our main galleries.
 Forums and Celebrate!
 Programs will be hosted as scheduled.
 The Cuban Missile Crisis exhibit, JFK Cafe, and Museum Store will remain open.
 No admission fee will be charged during this period.

 View select photo collections from the Kennedy family and presidency.